shorepine/amy/README.md

 Our code in `amy_headers.py` generates and bakes in these patches into AMY so they're ready for playback on any device.
 You can add your own patches by "recording" AMY setup commands and adding them to `patches.h`.

+**Note on patches and AMY timing**: If you're using AMY's time scheduler (see below) note that unlike all other AMY commands, allocating new voices from patches (using `load_patch`) will happen once AMY receives the message, not using any advance clock (`time`) you may have set.
+This default is the right decision for almost all use cases of AMY, but if you do need to be able to "schedule" voice allocations within the short term scheduling window, you can load patches by sending the patch string directly to AMY using the timer, and managing your own oscillator mapping in your code.

 # Wire protocol

 AMY's wire protocol is a series of numbers delimited by ascii characters that define all possible parameters of an oscillator.
 This is a design decision intended to make using AMY from any sort of environment as easy as possible, with no data structure or parsing overhead on the client.
 It's also readable and compact, far more expressive than MIDI and can be sent over network links, UARTs, or as arguments to functions or commands.
 We've used AMY over multicast UDP, over Javascript, in Max/MSP, in Python, C, Micropython and many more!